marktron/quote-card/extension/README.md

-# Pullquote WebExtension
+# QuoteCard WebExtension

-This directory contains the Safari WebExtension code for Pullquote.
+This directory contains the Safari WebExtension code for QuoteCard.

 ## Structure